stacks-network/stacks-core/docs/blockstack_naming_service.md

 This is achieved by storing subdomain records in the [Atlas Network](atlas_network.md).
 An on-chain name owner broadcasts subdomain operations by encoding them as `TXT` records within a DNS zone file.
-To broadcast the zone file, the owner sets the name's state value to be the hash of a zone file.
-It then uses Atlas to replicate the zone file, and thus all of the subdomain operations.
-This anchors the set of operations to an on-chain transaction, so other nodes who receive and process the zone file and its subdomain operations can prove that the zone file is legitimate.
+To broadcast the zone file, the name owner sets the new zone file hash with a `NAME_UPDATE` transaction and replicates the zone file via Atlas.
+This, in turn, replicates all subdomain operations it contains, and anchors the set of subdomain operations to an on-chain transaction.
+The BNS node's consensus rules ensure that only valid subdomain operations from *valid* `NAME_UPDATE` transactions will ever be stored.

-For example, the name `verified.podcast` once wrote the name state value `247121450ca0e9af45e85a82e61cd525cd7ba023`, which is the hash of the following zone file:
+For example, the name `verified.podcast` once wrote the zone file hash `247121450ca0e9af45e85a82e61cd525cd7ba023`, which is the hash of the following zone file:

 ```bash